-Shenandoah County Historic Barns Project
+Shenandoah County Traditional Barns Project

 "Humans: Apart and A Part of Nature"

-The exhibition can be a way to involve the citizens of Shenandoah County and to promote tourism.
 It is my hope that the project will serve as a celebration of Shenandoah County, its history and its people, and by extension the entire Shenandoah Valley.
 Honoring the old barns is a way to enrich the lives of our citizens, providing a meaningful reminder of the inherent value of our people and place.

 If you or someone you know would like to be involved in this project, please contact me at firstname.lastname@example.org.
 To follow along with my project and other art news, please sign up for my newsletter here.
 Thank you very much for your consideration.